zackgithuboriginal/trestore-milestone-project-4/README.md

 #### 1. Goal: As a first-time user, I should be able to understand the purpose and function of the website.

-**Expected:** When the user accesses the website they should be presented with a landing page that presents the main ideals behind the website as well as highlghts the most important links.
+**Expected:** When the user accesses the website they should be presented with a landing page that presents the main ideas behind the website as well as highlight the most important links.

 **Result:** Upon reaching the landing page the user is presented with a banner element containing two CTA buttons linking to the store and the sponsorship page.
 As well as this, the banner contains an information text piece briefly explaining the goals of the company.